 The blood of young animals contained substantially less C, P4 and E2 and more IGF-I and T, than that of adult females (Fig. 2).
 Transgenic young females, like adult animals, had higher plasma concentrations of C than non-transgenic (Fig. 2a).

-Plasma IGF-I level in normal and transgenic male and female rabbits
+The mean concentration of IGF-I in young transgenic animals was lower than in non-transgenic rabbits, but in the controls these differences were statistically insignificant due to large S.E.M.
+(Fig. 2b).
+Transgenic young females had significantly less T (Fig. 2d) and $E_2$ (Fig. 2e) in plasma than non-transgenic animals.
+No differences in plasma P4 concentration between the groups were observed (Fig. 2c).